 More severe the vessel may be found to be unseaworthy if an owner of a vessel cannot show that it has performed appropriate due diligence in managing its cyber risks in line with the new guidelines.
 Also, many financing agreements require compliance with all elements of the ISM Code.
 It is, therefore, possible that a breach of the Code could put a borrower in default on his loan contracts.

-- Integrated Cyber Risk Management
+The STAR Advantage in Cyber Risk Management

 Don’t worry!
 Contact us for guidance and help on how to comply with the IMO requirements for cyber risk management.